here you can find

 Please send your question to info@esa-bic.gr and we will contact you.

-Yes, all individuals participating to the TOB and TEB and having access to the applications sign a secrecy and confidentiality agreement.
+Yes, all individuals participating in the TOB and TEB and having access to the applications sign a secrecy and confidentiality agreement.

 Yes, a University spin-off company under the law 4846/2021 can apply.